-The actual lead score (or HubSpot score) reaching a specific threshold doesn’t have to be the trigger for lifecycle stage assignment.
-An approach one of our clients (this client happens to have a lot of downloadable content offers available on their site) has found effective is basing lifecycle stage on some basic qualification criteria and a single form submission.
+The actual lead score (or HubSpot score) reaching a specific threshold doesn’t have to trigger the lifecycle stage assignment.
+An approach one of our clients (this client happens to have a lot of downloadable content offers available on their site) has found effective is basing the lifecycle stage on some basic qualification criteria and single form submission.

 If the content downloaded is specific to their target industries—and the lead isn’t disqualified due to a negative contact property value—the lead is considered an MQL.
-If the contact fills out a form that requires some kind of follow-up from Sales, the lead is considered an SQL.
+If the contact fills out a form that requires some kind of follow-up from Sales, the lead is regarded as an SQL.

 In this case, the lead scoring points are solely used to prioritize one lead over another, helping Sales to determine who they should target with personalized lead nurturing sequences that we’ve created for them.
 The points are not used to assign the lifecycle stage contact property.

 After allocating your point values to your scoring criteria outline, now it’s time to input these values into the HubSpot Lead Scoring tool.
-Depending on how much information you have, and how much criteria you’ve laid out, this will impact the amount of time you spend doing this.
+How much information you have and how many criteria you’ve laid out will impact the amount of time you spend doing this.

-The tool is rather intuitive, but here’s a screenshot to give you an idea of what setting a few criteria in your portal looks like:
+The tool is relatively intuitive, but here’s a screenshot to give you an idea of what sets a few criteria in your portal looks like:

 Creating Your Lists

-First create a smart list for your marketing qualified leads, and name it something like HubSpot Lead Scoring: MQLs.
-The two criteria in the list—separated by an AND, not an OR—should specify that the lead has a HubSpot Score greater than or equal to the lower number in your MQL range and a HubSpot Score less than or equal to the number just below your SQL threshold.
+First, create a smart list for your marketing qualified leads, and name it something like HubSpot Lead Scoring: MQLs.
+The two criteria in the list—separated by an AND, not an OR—should specify that the lead has a HubSpot Score greater than or equal to the lower number in your criteria.

 Building Your Workflows

-Note: The reason you need to clear the contact property before setting it is because HubSpot will not allow you to go backwards in terms of lifecycle stages unless you manually make the change in the contact record yourself or you automate it in a workflow like so.
+Note: You need to clear the contact property before setting it because HubSpot will not allow you to go backward in terms of lifecycle stages unless you manually make the change in the contact record yourself or automate it in a workflow like so.